lambdastack/lambdastack/docs/design-docs/cli/cli-ux.md

     Nodes: 1 (1)
     Version: 11.2
 ---
 Your cluster is fully operational!
-Plese type “lscli components” to list components.
-To login to kubernetes cluster as root please type “lscli components kubernetes login”.
+Plese type “lambdastack components” to list components.
+To login to kubernetes cluster as root please type “lambdastack components kubernetes login”.
 Your client version is newer than environment version.
 You might consider updating environment metadata to newest version.
 Read more at https://lambdastack.github.io/environment-version-update.

 ```

-It means that there is some metadata on cluster with information that it was created and governed with lscli version 0.5.3 but new version of lscli binary can still communicate with environment.
+It means that there is some metadata on cluster with information that it was created and governed with lambdastack version 0.5.3 but new version of lambdastack binary can still communicate with environment.

 ### add component to existing environment